sunilpottumuttu/FiddlerGenerateHttpClientCode/README.md

 FiddlerGenerateHttpClientCode
 =============================

-This Fiddler extension generates C# HttpClient code to duplicate a Web Request.
+This Fiddler extension generates C#(.Net Framework 4.5) HttpClient code to duplicate a Web Request.